-Online Reputation Management for Restaurants is a process by which restaurants can monitor, influence and improve feedback and reviews that customers leave.
+Online Reputation Management for Restaurants is a process by which restaurants can monitor, influence, and improve feedback and reviews that customers leave.
 The internet has changed the way commerce works in many ways.
-Most importantly, it has changed the dynamic of information between customer and service provider.
+Most importantly, it has changed the dynamic of information between customers and service providers.

 Previously, the flow of information was one way; the service provider would advertise and provide information about their business.
 Unfortunately, the consumer had no equally powerful means of providing feedback.
 There was the old adage stating that a dissatisfied customer telling up to seven people.
 That was about as large scale as the feedback could get, there was no large scale, trusted, platform for doing so.

 Ebay was the first company that made leaving feedback for sellers commonplace.
 Now it has grown to cover almost any kind of good or service that can be purchased, and crucially, researched, over the internet.

 For consumer services it has grown to become an industry in its own right; for such things as financial services, home improvement providers, or car sales it has become an integral part of the business model.

 Nowhere has Online Feedback Become More Important Than with the Restaurant Industry.

 Customers are now able to provide feedback about the restaurants they visit with the click of a button.
 It has become very common for people to leave feedback about their dining experiences.
 Restaurants owners need to monitor these reviews and respond quickly.
 Never has it been more important to restaurants to use a form of online reputation management.